 - The scene is illuminated with a steady, non-fluctuating light source.
 (Don't use a fluorescent light because this introduces flicker.)

-The ITS test script will prompt to ask user to change scene setup before starting tests in a new scene.
-Don’t use a fluorescent light as this introduces flicker.
+The ITS test script displays a prompt asking the user to change the scene setup before starting tests in a new scene.

 Using the Mobly framework, you must create a